Integrate Restic with Backblaze B2

 brew install restic

-2. Run the following command to ensure that Restic is on the latest version:
+2. Ensure that Restic is on the latest version:

 restic self-update